mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 I mentioned yesterday, if you look at your life, there are many kinds of mirrors, which is called *culture*.
 But if you want to practice spiritual life, I think we should know what the spiritual mirror is like.
 Even though you don’t have experience of this kind of mirror, as best as we can we try to *approach* to that mirror.
 What is it like?
 What structure?
 How is it working with us?
 So as best as we can, we try to approach to it.

-So that’s why I told you yesterday, according to *Kokyo*, “Ancient Mirror,” mentioned by Dogen.
+So that’s why I told you yesterday, according to *Kokyo*, “Ancient Mirror,” mentioned by Dōgen.
 There were three points I mentioned.

 First point is *co-existent place*.
 Ancient mirror is the *co-existent place* where all beings walk in peace, in harmony.
 Beyond races, thoughts, social position, personality, forms... all things.
 Beyond all things, where everything is reflected in that mirror.
 This is *co-existent place*.